Lawyers for High Range Drink Driving NSW

 High Range Drink Driving is when you drive with a blood alcohol concentration of higher than 0.150 grams of alcohol.

-A section 10 is where you admit guilt, and the magistrate agrees not to convict you for the offence.
+A non conviction order is where you admit guilt, and the magistrate agrees not to convict you for the offence.

 The courts take high range drink driving very seriously.

 There is a significant possibility that if convicted of high range drink driving, you will be facing a serious penalty such as community service or even prison, particularly if you were involved in a collision and someone was injured.

 Since 2004, when the Supreme Court gave a ‘guideline judgement’ regarding high range PCA, the penalties given to people found guilty have increased in severity.

 What is the penalty for a first offence?